 Chemotherapy treatment for cervical cancer

 Chemotherapy uses drugs to kill malignant cells or stop them from dividing.
-Injected into a vein or swallowed, these anti-cancer drugs enter the bloodstream and can reach cancer cells in most areas of the body.
-Chemo is usually administered in cycles, with a period of treatment followed by a period of recover.
+Injected into a vein or swallowed, these anti-cancer drugs enter your bloodstream and can reach cancer cells in most areas of your body.
+Chemo is usually administered in cycles, with a period of treatment followed by a period of recovery.

 Chemotherapy can be an important part of treatment for cervical cancer.
-Some doctors prescribe radiation therapy to be given along with chemotherapy before a hysterectomy for cervical cancer, according to the American Cancer Society.
+Some doctors prescribe radiation therapy along with chemotherapy before a hysterectomy for cervical cancer, according to the American Cancer Society.

 Janet O’Dell, RN